 2007-08: Eric Gelinas was selected in the first round of the 2007 QMJHL Entry Draft (16th overall), then skated in 54 games for the Lewiston MAINEiacs in his first season of major junior hockey.
 He scored 3 goals with 16 assists and was minus-one with 34 penalty minutes.
 Lewiston finished fifth in the East Division one season after winning the league championship.
 Gelinas skated in 5 of 6 games during the first round playoff series with Cape Breton and was plus-three with no points and 2 penalty minutes.

 2008-09: Gelinas assumed a leadership role in his second season with Lewiston on a young team that struggled for much of the season.
 The leading scorer amongst defensemen for the MAINEiacs, he scored 10 goals with 29 assists in 67 games and was minus-nine with 80 penalty minutes.
 Lewiston picked up things in the last three weeks to capture the final playoff spot despite winning just 22 games and finishing last in the Central Division.
 Gelinas had 1 assist and was minus-six with 12 penalty minutes in the four game series with Drummondville.
-Ranked 38th amongst North American skaters in Central Scouting’s final rankings, he was selected by the Devils in the second round (54th overall) of the 2009 NHL Draft.
+Ranked 38th amongst North American skaters in Central Scouting’s final rankings, he was selected by the New Jersey Devils in the second round (54th overall) of the 2009 NHL Draft.

 2009-10: Gelinas opened this season with Lewiston and was obtained by Chicoutimi in a mid-season trade.
 He scored 3 goals with 16 assists and was minus-12 with 33 penalty minutes in 33 games with Lewiston.
 Following the trade, he had 3 goals with 9 assists in 28 games with the Sagueneens and was minus-22 with 26 penalty minutes.
 Chicoutimi finished third in the Eastern Division and lost to Rimouski in a tight, seven-game series.
 In six playoff games Gelinas scored 1 goal with 4 assists and was plus-one with 6 penalty minutes.
 Gelinas signed a three-year entry-level contract with New Jersey in May 2010.